 Economy, society and local development

-1. Social entrepreneurship, policies and social change, Sílvia Ferreira
+1. Social innovation and the third sector, Sílvia Ferreira

 2. The local development as a development strategy, Bernardo Campos